I-Man-H/SystemEngineering/Week 6/Week 6.md

 Determining the best possible solution for any particular problem has the potential to be very complicated, especially if the different solutions have little in common.
 Fortunately, it is possible in most cases to objectively evaluate each concept’s ability to satisfy the system requirements, allowing to perform a detailed **_concept comparison_**.

-Everything about the different concepts can be different… except one thing: the set of concept-independent system requirements (defined in the SRS) which they all aim to satisfy.
+Everything about the different concepts can be different… except for one thing: the set of concept-independent system requirements (defined in the SRS) which they all aim to satisfy.
 Concept comparison therefore depends entirely on the stakeholder’s needs and expectations, and their relative importance.
 Most of the time it comes down to **_cost, schedule, and complexity_**.

 # Scenario
 Asparagus is a high value crop horticultural crop for which the harvesting is almost entirely unautomated.
 Asparagus spears grow quickly (50-100mm per day in good conditions) and must be harvested when they are 225-275mm high.
 They grow unevenly from neighbouring plants over a period of 70 days and cannot be harvested in a single “take all” harvest process as is most common in agricultural automation.